Exposome: Global initiatives

-There have been several research initiatives aimed to better understand the exposome.
-One such initiative was the "Enhanced exposure assessment and omic profiling for high priority environmental exposures in Europe", a program by the Imperial College of Science, Technology and Medicine in the UK.
+Other initiatives include the "Enhanced exposure assessment and omic profiling for high priority environmental exposures in Europe", a program by the Imperial College of Science, Technology and Medicine in the UK.
 A current initiative is EXIMIOUS - a 5-year Research and Innovation Action funded by the European Union's Horizon 2020 program, aimed at introducing a new approach to mapping exposure-induced immune effects by combining exposomics and immunomics in a unique toolbox.
 Another is the National Institutes of Health's Environmental Influences on Child Health Outcomes (ECHO) program, which is studying the impact of these factors on children's health.
 We also have the Human Exposome Project, a collaborative effort between researchers from around the world to develop tools and techniques to measure and analyze the exposome.

 Furthermore, several European countries, including Sweden, France, Austria, and Czechia, have been actively involved in establishing dedicated research infrastructures for exposomics.
 In Sweden, the National Facility for Exposomics was approved in November 2020 and is hosted by the University of Stockholm.
 The facility is currently operational in Solna, providing resources and expertise for exposomics research.
 France has also established a dedicated research infrastructure, France Exposome, a new National Research Infrastructure that focuses on environmental health.
 It has been included in the 2021 roadmap for the research infrastructure of the Ministry of Higher Education and Research, indicating its significance in the country's research landscape.

 Additionally, the Environmental Exposure Assessment Research Infrastructure (EIRENE) is a collaborative effort consisting of 17 National Nodes representing around 50 institutions with complementary expertise.
 EIRENE aims to fill the gap in the European infrastructural landscape and pioneer the first EU infrastructure on the human exposome.
 The consortium has a geographically balanced network, covering Northern (Finland, Iceland, Norway, Sweden), Western (Belgium, France, Germany, Netherlands, UK), Southern (Greece, Italy, Slovenia, Spain), and Central and Eastern (Austria, Czech Republic, Slovakia) Europe, as well as the US.
 The EIRENE RI team consists of scientists leading exposome research on an international level.

 These initiatives reflect the growing recognition of the importance of exposomics research and the commitment of these countries to advancing the field.
 The establishment of dedicated research infrastructures ensures the availability of resources and expertise required to uncover crucial insights into the impact of exposomes on human health.